Sindisil/line_edit/line_reader/dev_docs/repaint.md

             c.  input at start of line is appended to preceding line if it fits (eg. 0w char, or 1w char if first char on cursor line is a 2w char that didn't fit preceding line)
+            d.
+Input that results in line width > display_width causes reflow, moving excess to start of next line iteratively until resulting in a line with no excess.
         2. Cursor is maintained in the first available display cell after the new input.
             a.
 Input that fills line to last column wraps cursor to start of next line.
             b.
-Input that won't fit line wraps character to start of next line and moves cursor to first column after character.
-            c.
 Input that pushes characters at cursor to next line moves cursor with the reflowed characters
-        6. Cursor is bound to the viewport
+        3. Cursor is bound to the viewport
             a.
+Input at end of buffer smaller than display that moves cursor below last line of display decrements first_display_line and scrolls existing display lines up one line
+            b.
+Input at end of large buffer moving cursor below last line decrements first_display_line without scrolling
-Input that puts cursor below viewport adjusts display start to keep cursor on last line of viewport, scrolling up as necessary.
+            c.
+Input in buffer smaller than display extending beyond bottom that moves cursor to last line of display decrements first_display_line and scrolls existing display lines up one line
-II.
+            d.
+Input in buffer larger than display that moves cursor to last line of display decrements_first_display line, but does not scroll existing display lines II.
 Backspace
     A. Removed widths
         1. 0w (e.g., combining mark u0308 '̈¨')